m0b1d3v/vrclc/README.md

 - General
   - VRChat window must be active/focused in order for screenshot button to work (no Discord alt-tab!)
   - Left and right stick click in needs mapping to perform bumper functions so bumpers can control exposure
-  - Swapping the right stick from rotation to panning resets the current rotation value
 - Desktop
   - Sometimes the camera restarts off-level, normally pressing Start again fixes this
   - No easy way to move the focus point